Michigan (MI) Nursing Degrees & Licenses

 In recent years, graduate and doctoral nursing programs have gained greater recognition.
 Subsequently, the American Association of Colleges of Nursing (AACN) has advocated for nurses to hold graduate or doctoral degrees and for APRNs to have full-practice authority.

-Fortunately, Michigan is home to several highly-esteemed universities offering graduate-level nursing study: on-campus, hybrid, and online MSN, DNP, and post-master’s certificate programs.
+Fortunately, Michigan is home to several highly esteemed universities offering graduate-level nursing study: on-campus, hybrid, and online MSN, DNP, and post-master’s certificate programs.
 These programs offer unique opportunities for nurses who wish to expand their expert knowledge beyond their BSN to serve patients’ needs better and provide high-quality care for underserved populations.

 Oakland University (online & on-campus)